-Prerequisite: Concurrent enrollment in Symphonic

-Band, Concert Band, or Orchestra and/or

-permission of instructor.
+Prerequisite: Concurrent enrollment in Symphonic Band, Concert Band, or Orchestra and/or permission of instructor.

-Graduation: Fulfills one year of Fine Arts graduation
+Graduation: Fulfills one year of Fine Arts graduation requirement College Prep: Fulfills VAPA ("f") requirement for UC/CSU.

 Description: Jazz band 1 is an introductory instrumental music and theory class designed to provide the basic theory, technique and knowledge of performance practices and concepts of various styles of Jazz music.
 This basic ability will provide a beginning source for aesthetic enjoyment and performance abilities.
 Students will be given the opportunity to learn all modes of scales used in the Jazz styles.
 Emphasis will be given to learning to play in a 'swinging" style, in each mode, and basic improvisational techniques within those modes.
-There will be a minimum of

-2 concert performances per year.
-This class is a prerequisite to the advanced Jazz Ensemble.
+There will be a minimum of 2 concert performances per year.
+This class is a pre- requisite to the advanced Jazz Ensemble.

-Jazz Band 2 Course #6028
+Jazz Band 2 Course #6028C